yenysyafitry/NSE-6-FortiADC/README.md

 d.
 They are a configuration element of DNS zones and DNS policies.
 <details>
 <summary markdown="span">Answer :</summary>
 b.
-They allow the administrator to configure a local DNS server that does not need to connect to Internet DNS servers.(benar) </br>d.
+They allow the administrator to configure a local DNS server that does not need to connect to Internet DNS servers. </br>d.
 They are a configuration element of DNS zones and DNS policies.
 </details></p>